Military

 Irina Zryagelskaya, an Oriental expert, says that "Some people believe that recognition of an independent Palestinian state should be forced through and backed by UN support, to make Israel negotiate not with an autonomous entity, but with the leaders of another sovereign state...
 What is being suggested is an asymmetric overcoming of the conflict, but that in itself is not an ideal option ...
 That type of recognizing a state could lead to instability. ...
 A recognition of an independent Palestine without a settlement of the basic issues will be counterproductive, because the settlers cannot be forced out of their homes since they are protected by the Israeli army.
 A recognition of the 1967 borders will largely be symbolic.
 Hence, there is no alternative to negotiations."

-The Israeli Foreign Ministry has stated that "Recognition of a Palestinian state is a breach of the interim agreement which was signed between Israel and the Palestinian Authority in 1995, which said that the issue of the status of the West Bank and Gaza Strip would be discussed and resolved through negotiations."
+The Israeli Foreign Ministry stated that "Recognition of a Palestinian state is a breach of the interim agreement which was signed between Israel and the Palestinian Authority in 1995, which said that the issue of the status of the West Bank and Gaza Strip would be discussed and resolved through negotiations."
 It added that recognition ignored the 2003 Middle East roadmap for peace, which said a Palestinian state could be established through dialogue but not through unilateral measures.
 "Every attempt to bypass this process and to decide in advance in a unilateral manner about important issues which are disputed, only harms trust between the sides, and hurts their commitment to the agreed framework of negotiating towards peace," the Foreign Ministry said.

 Most Israelis now believe in a two-state solution, to preserve Israel as a Jewish and democratic state, it is not even particularly controversial.
 The problem was security.
 Unlike the Olso process, a peace agreement would not replace security, but security arrangements would ensure peace.
 Israel's security requirements would need to be addressed from the beginning of the process since Israel had no response time or strategic depth.
 Israel's coastal strip includes seventy percent of Israel's population and eighty percent of its GDP, and a Palestinian state would be immediately adjacent.
 In order to compensate for this increased risk, a Palestinian state would have to be completely demilitarized, with Israel in control of Palestine's air space and land borders.
 There would need to be special security arrangements to protect Jerusalem and Ben Gurion Airport.
 Israel would also retain security control of the Jordan Valley, while maintaining early warning and intelligence gathering sites on the tops of the West Bank hills.
 The land link between the West Bank and Gaza would have to be under Israeli control as well.